Sosland Director of the Harvard College Writing Program

-Research and Writing Interests: Agency, consent, education, ethnography, geography, phenomenology, play, popular culture, queer theory, ritual, semiotics, sexuality, and social media.
+Research and Writing Interests: Agency, consent, education, ethnography, geography, identity, kinship, phenomenology, play, popular culture, queer theory, ritual, selfhood, semiotics, sexuality, and social media.

 Richard Joseph Martin received a Ph.D. in Anthropology from Princeton University and a B.A. in Comparative Literature & Society and Sociocultural Anthropology from Columbia University.
 He is co-editor of Sex: Ethnographic Encounters (Bloomsbury 2018), and is currently completing a book manuscript, entitled The Magic of Consent, based on fieldwork he conducted on the BDSM scene in Berlin, Germany.
-His current research interests include constructions of gender/sex/identity in social media spaces, theories of play, and educational reform movements.
+His current research interests include contemporary kinship, modern folklore, educational reform movements, and selfhood in the age of social media.
 Beyond Expos 20, he has taught courses in behavioral science research methodology, social science writing, the anthropology of sex and gender, and the anthropology of media at Harvard’s Extension School.
 Before coming to Harvard, he taught in the Writing Program and Anthropology Department at Princeton University.

 Meyer’s research explores changes in political economy and working-class mobilization.
 She is interested in the relationship between precarious workers, the neoliberal state, and social change.
 Her recent publications in Critical Sociology, Political Power & Social Theory and the Journal of Historical Sociology explore how collective action experiences transform working-class consciousness and subjectivity.
 Recently she has written, additionally, on precarious workers’ movements and on contemporary immigrant mobilizations.
 She has also published with colleagues at the University of Michigan on the extent and sources of ethical consumption with respect to sweatshops and workers’ rights.
 Meyer is currently working on a project about the relationship between workplace and community in the mid-20th century American labor movement.
 In Harvard’s Sociology Department she has been Associate Director of Undergraduate Studies, Harvard College Fellow, and Lecturer.
 She received her Ph.D. in Sociology from the University of Michigan in 2008.